-Built tough, great range, great for gaming and sexy ad campaigns.
+Built tough, great range, great for gaming, sexy ad campaigns and an Editors’ Choice winner.
 The V-Moda XS on-ear headphones are yet another solid pair of headphones for those looking for something to wrap around their ears.
 This pair will excite the ears of a gamer more than anything, yet satisfy those looking for something mobile to carry around with their phone.

 Although they don’t cross the line of audiophile quality, the XS prove to still pack a solid range of sound and crisp high ends.
 Bass response is slightly above average but sounds good and they can deliver a lot of volume before any distortion sets in (which hopefully most people won’t experience as that’s just way too loud).